GIREB/derivative-/README.md

-# derivative-
-in this repository, ı find effective solutions to derivative.
+intermediate and advanced C projects. in this repository, ı find algorithms with advanced mathematical operations by using limitations,derivatives,function and integrations.